ShafayetSadi/digital-electronics/number-system.md

 ### 2's Complement

 The 2's complement of a binary number is obtained by adding 1 to the 1's complement of the number.
 The 2's complement of a binary number is obtained by XORing each digit of the number with 1 and adding 1 to the result.
-The 2's complement of a binary number is obtained by subtracting each digit of the number from 1 and adding 1 to the result.

 For positive numbers, the 2's complement is the same as the binary number.
 For negative numbers, the 2's complement is the complement of the binary number.
-The 2's complement of a binary number is obtained by changing the sign bit and taking the complement of the magnitude bits and adding 1 to the result.
 In the 2's complement representation, there is only one representation for zero.
 So, arithmetic operations are easier in the 2's complement representation.

 With `n` bits, the range of numbers that can be represented is from $$-2^{n-1}$$ to $$2^{n-1}-1$$.